MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 - If you enable this policy setting, the Network icon is no longer available from Start Menu.

-- If you disable or do not configure this policy setting, the Network icon is available from Start Menu.
+- If you disable or don't configure this policy setting, the Network icon is available from Start Menu.
 <!-- NoSMMyNetworkPlaces-Description-End -->

 <!-- NoSMMyNetworkPlaces-Editable-Begin -->